napcae/ng-ventures/content/english/blog/post-1.md

 Even now, as I step away from the realm of code, that mastery—this willingness to dive into gaps and hiccups in my understanding—comes with me.
 One thing I know for sure: if you love what you do, and you have autonomy in how you do it, the possibilities are endless.

-[**Insert a moment where software gave you a sense of purpose, or where your skills created freedom in your life.
-What did you build or solve that felt transformative?**]

 ---